chiteri/so-simple-theme/_posts/articles/2015-02-08-RIP-Risper_Nangabo.md

 ---
 layout: post
 title: So long Grandma
+excerpt: "A tribute to our late paternal grandmother who passed away in September 2014"
 category: articles
 ---
 One of the more notable events that took place in my life last year was [the passing on of my paternal grandmother] [0], kukhu (granny) Risper Nangabo Akolo.
 This happened on the 14<sup>th</sup> of September, 2014.
 She was fairly aged, 86 years old by then.